 - DEACS provides graphic design support for local governments seeking to educate their citizens about proper management of plastic bags, which incorporate the "no plastic bags in recycling" and "return to retail" message.
-Nearly 50 local governments received graphic design support from DEACS in 2021. - DEACS developed outreach materials about other items that are considered contaminants in the recycling process and should not be placed in recycling bins.
+Nearly 20 local governments received graphic design support from DEACS in 2022. - DEACS developed outreach materials about other items that are considered contaminants in the recycling process and should not be placed in recycling bins.
 Outreach focuses on plastic bags and other common problematic materials: scrap metal; textiles; cords, hoses and strings that could tangle equipment; food waste; and hazardous or medical waste.
 Messaging includes instruction on proper disposal methods to discourage releases into the environment.
 DEACS offers posters, signs and social media toolkits which are all available for any North Carolina government, agency, business, or resident to use.

-Other Participation from DEACS on Littering Issues in 2021:
+Other Participation from DEACS on Littering Issues in 2022:

-- DEACS presented to the annual meeting of the KNCB affiliates and provides ongoing support of local chapters of KNCB in their recycling education, away-from-home recycling, and litter prevention efforts. - DEACS collaborates with the NC Solid Waste Enforcement Officers Association (NC SWEOA) to encourage proper materials management and expand recycling programs and community efforts to reduce illegal dumping. - DEACS collaborates with the NC Marine Debris Symposium to support and present the organization's annual conference to educate, inform, and provide action on ways to eliminate and reduce marine litter in our environment. - DEACS functions as NCDEQ's customer service center and handled numerous inquiries in 2021 on littering and illegal dumping issues. - DEACS also oversees the state of North Carolina's recycling efforts, which includes technical assistance to local government recycling programs across the state.
+- DEACS provides ongoing support of local chapters of Keep NC Beautiful in their recycling education, away-from-home recycling, and litter prevention efforts. - DEACS collaborates with the NC Solid Waste Enforcement Officers Association (NC SWEOA) to encourage proper materials management and expand recycling programs and community efforts to reduce illegal dumping. - DEACS collaborates with the NC Marine Debris Symposium to support and present the organization's annual conference to educate, inform, and provide action on ways to eliminate and reduce marine litter in our environment. - DEACS presented at the 2022 APWA-NC Solid Waste Division Conference in August and the 2022 NC SWANA Fall conference in October on statewide recycling data, trends and market prices. - DEACS partnered with the Division of Waste Management and Liberty Tire to host a Tire Recycling Lunch and Learn on September 29 in Sanford, NC.
+The event featured a tour of Liberty Tire's new rubber mulching facility and presentations about tire processing, rubber recycling markets, and the ins and outs of North Carolina's Scrap Tire Disposal Act. - DEACS functions as the Department of Environmental Quality's customer service center and handled numerous inquiries in 2022 on littering and illegal dumping issues. - DEACS also oversees the state of North Carolina's recycling efforts, which includes technical assistance to local government recycling programs across the state.
 Through regular communication in email newsletters, workshops, conference sessions, and other settings, DEACS staff provided information to communities about littering issues, opportunities for anti-litter initiatives (such as the tarp program) and the management of illegal dumping.